IdentityPython/pyXMLSecurity/README.rst

 In order to sign with a PKCS#11-module you need to install pykcs11 (http://www.bit4id.org/pykcs11/)

 This package is available under the NORDUnet BSD license (cf LICENSE.txt)

+Limitations:

+- only support for enveloped signatures
+- only support for RSA-SHA1 signatures
+- no encryption support

+Some of those limitations might be addressed.
+Patches and pull-requests are most welcome!